Starting A Business In Germany In 8 Steps (With Infographic)

 Step 6: Submit your Articles to the Commercial Register

 Now, you will need to submit your Articles of Association through the Notary Public to the Commercial Register.
-You’ll need to file an application to the Register (with signatures certified by the Notary Public), the notarised Articles, a list of shareholders in the company, a notarised certificate of the deposition of the initial capital, and possibly a deed of appointment of the company directors.
+You’ll need to apply the Register (with signatures certified by the Notary Public), the notarised Articles, a list of shareholders in the company, a notarised certificate of the deposition of the initial capital, and possibly a deed of appointment of the company directors.
 If successful, your new company will be published to the Handelsregister website.

 Step 7: Apply for a trading licence and submit other registrations